What is a house church?

 Why a network of house churches?

+We believe that house churches (Greek: oikos) are part of God’s design for the life and mission of the whole church.
 We operate as a network of house churches because we believe that they are a great environment for discipleship.
 Being smaller, they allow disciples of Christ to be the church in ways that you simply cannot in a large gathering.
 The New Testament lists more than 50 “one another’s” in which the church ought to be active.
 Love one another.
 Encourage each other.
 Serve one another.
 We simply cannot live life together as the church without opportunity to do these things… and these things simply do not happen when the church remains a sea of anonymous people.
 Sometimes people wonder why we network the house churches together (rather than just have them operate completely independent of one another).
 Functioning as a network allows for large opportunities like major mission projects or large teaching forums, and the small community house churches that make up the network allow for the intimate interaction of accountability and exercising spiritual gifts.
 We see the “big” and the “small” as complements to one another… not in opposition.

 Who are the house churches for?